-Performs a replacement of all occurrences of the string value of expression-1 in the element to modify with that of expression-2.
-These expressions may contain text, elements and scrubstrings components (see 4.6, expression_1 and expression_2 components).
-Expression-1 may also contain indices if combined with a type=char,word,sentence,paragraph or element argument (see 4.6.1.4) or regular expressions (see 4.6.1.5) with a type=regex argument.
+- Without type argument or with type=string (default) it performs a replacement of all occurrences of the string value of expression-1 in the element to modify with that of expression-2.
+These expressions may contain text, elements and scrubstrings components (see 4.6, expression_1 and expression_2 components). - Expression-1 may also contain indices if combined with a type=char,word,sentence,paragraph or element argument (see 4.6.1.4 Expression-1 with indices) - or regular expressions (see 4.6.1.5 Expression-1 with 'regular expressions') with a type=regex argument.
 Note: In the latter case (regex) the replacement is selective (only the matched string on the position where it matches is replaced)!!